RasaHQ/rasa-demo/data/nlu/nlu.md

 - Are you a real person?
 - are you a real person?
 - are you real person or chat bot?

-## intent:ask_isbot
+- So I'm here Today to ask one very simple question, what are you ?
-- real bot then?
+- you sound like a real human
-- are you really a bbot?
+- wow you sound like real human

 ## synonym: duration
 - how long